Carmen, Cotabato: Partial inclusion to the Bangsamoro

 In 2019, seven barangays were among the 63 in the province which became part of the Special Geographic Area of the newly created Bangsamoro, after having the affirmative vote won to join the autonomous region in a plebiscite held on February 6.
 Manarapan and Nasapian were among the 39 in the province that unsuccessfully voted for the inclusion in the Autonomous Region in Muslim Mindanao in 2001, while the other five were proposed to be part of the Bangsamoro, which replaced ARMM by virtue of Republic Act No. 11054.

 In 2023, the Bangsamoro Parliament approved the creation of eight new municipalities in the area.
 Those barangays were organized into Kapalawan (Bangsamoro Autonomy Act No. 45) following ratification in a plebiscite on April 13, 2024.

 Geography

 The Municipality of Carmen is geographically located at about the points 124.8 degrees east and 7.2 degrees north.
-It is bound on the north by the Province of Bukidnon, on the east by the municipalities of Pres.
-Roxas and Kabacan, on the south by the Province of Maguindanao, and on the west by the Municipality of Aleosan.
+It is bound on the northeast by the Province of Bukidnon, on the east by the Municipalities of Pres.
+Roxas and Kabacan, on the southwest by the Municipality of Aleosan, on the west by the Municipality of Libungan, and on the northwest by the Municipality of Banisilan.
 It is embraced from the north-east, then east, then south by the Mulita and the Rio Grande rivers; from the north-west, then west, then south-west, by the Malitubog and Maridagao rivers.
-It is approximately 28 kilometers away from the capital town of Kidapawan.
+It is approximately 45 kilometers away from the capital town of Kidapawan.